 Fans of light, bright, crisp, green-tinged red Chinon (Cabernet Franc, Loire Valley) will adore this wine oddly named “Dogs-Dogs” in French.
 Red plums, ripe cranberries and ruby grapefruit merge with dried green peppecorns and cucumbers.
 For me, this is the perfect wine to drink at a French country bistro with roast chicken or steak hache frites.

 Fortunati Fortivo is a Right Bank-style, Estate red is a blend of 80% Cabernet Franc, 15% Merlot, 5% Malbec.
 A seductive son of a gun, this wine smells and tastes of blackberry jam, plum sauce, cocoa, cinnamon stick and vanilla.
 It is plush, rich and full-bodied with fine tannins that sweep only the gums.
 Anyone who tastes this wine with the Luchtels is guaranteed to buy a case.
 Or more.
 About Fortunati Gary and Ellen Luchtel planted Fortunati Vineyards in the early 2000s and launched the brand a few years later.
-Most of their wines are estate fruit from […]
+Most of their wines are estate fruit from their […]